d3p1/.github/README.md

 ## Introduction

-The [recommended repository](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/creating-a-default-community-health-file) to store default health files for my default projects.
+The [default repository](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/creating-a-default-community-health-file) to store default health files for my default projects.

 These files will be used as defaults for my small projects, but complex implementations will have customized ones.